Fisayomi-h/tech-portfolio-analysis/README.md

-#  Tech-Portfolio-Analysis: From Risk-Heavy to Risk-Adjusted Growth
+#  Tech Portfolio Analysis: From Risk-Heavy to Risk-Adjusted Growth

 ##  SITUATION
 The Big Tech sector often provides high returns, but it is prone to extreme volatility and deep drawdowns.
 My initial analysis of an equal-weighted portfolio (**AAPL, AMZN, GOOGL, META, MSFT, NVDA, NFLX**) yielded a strong **29.21% annualized return** but was coupled with a dangerous **-49.09% Maximum Drawdown**.
 For most investors, a nearly 50% loss in capital is unacceptable, regardless of the upside.